szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 1. Place the image in the same directory for batch analysis.
 Also, create a null file to serve as the output file.
 2. Drag the script and the demo image to Fiji.
 3. Press “Run” and choose the input and output file respectively.
-4. The batch results will be saved as an Excel file.
+4. The  collection table will be saved as an Excel file.

 # Acknowledgements
-Thank to Dr. Shao-Chun, Peggy, Hsu, and Ms. Archi Luo for their invaluable teaching and guidance!
+Thank to Dr. Shao-Chun, Peggy, Hsu, and Ms. Anchi Luo for their invaluable teaching and guidance!
-Demo image are the courtesy from Dr. Ling Wei Hsin (Deparment of Pharmacy, National Taiwan University) .
+Demo images are the courtesy from Dr. Ling Wei Hsin (Deparment of Pharmacy, National Taiwan University) .

 # Reference
 1. R. P. Dougherty and K.-H. Kunzelmann, "Computing Local Thickness of 3D Structures with ImageJ," in Microscopy & Microanalysis 2007 Meeting, Ft.
 Lauderdale, FL, USA, Aug.
 2007.